-Briefing on BPD and the labelling of survivors of abuse and violence
+Briefing on ‘Personality Disorder’ and the labelling of survivors of abuse and violence

-- The diagnosis of Borderline Personality Disorder (BPD) is a label that is used disproportionality on women, with 75% of those receiving the diagnosis women.
-Yet 81% of those diagnosed with BPD have disclosed past trauma.
-In 2019, women were 7 times more likely to be diagnosed with BPD than men with a similar presentation.
+- The diagnosis of Personality Disorder (PD) is a label that is used disproportionality on women, with 75% of those receiving the diagnosis women.
+Yet 81% of those diagnosed with PD have disclosed past trauma.
+In 2019, women were 7 times more likely to be diagnosed with PD than men with a similar presentation.